bediger4000/dragon-curve-fractal/README.md

 which is about as easy as it gets.
 I did match the pixel width and height of the image to the x and y widths of the Dragon Curve to avoid gnuplot distorting it.

+## Recreating the fractal

+You need a Go compiler.
+I did this under Linux, you should too.
+To recreate the image:

+    $ make